 Since its founding, our Company's leaders and employees have always sought to maintain the highest ethical standards in every aspect of our business.
-Our corporate governance framework is designed to support this tradition of integrity, trust and unyielding commitment to do the right thing, which has served our customers and shareholders well over the years.
-We continue to strengthen existing governance practices and develop new policies that make us a better company.
+Our corporate governance framework is designed to support this tradition of integrity, trust and unvielding commitment to do the right thing, which has served our customers and shareholders well over the years.
 Our corporate governance framework, more fully discussed on the following pages, includes the following highlights:

-• 10 of 13 Independent Director Nominees
+• 9 of 12 Independent Director Nominees

-- Independent Chairman - Regular Executive Sessions of Independent Directors - Committees Comprised Only of Independent Directors - All Audit Committee Members are SEC "Audit Committee Financial Experts" - · Annual Evaluations of Board, Committees and Directors - · Authority to Hire Independent Consultants and Experts
+- Independent Chairman - Regular Executive Sessions of Independent Directors - · Committees Comprised Only of Independent Directors - All Audit Committee Members are SEC "Audit Committee Financial Experts" - · Annual Evaluations of Board, Committees and Directors - · Authority to Hire Independent Consultants and Experts